 180.4 Sales in an inactive or falling market are not automatically “forced sales” simply because a seller might hope for a better price if conditions improved.
 Unless the seller is compelled to sell by a deadline that prevents proper marketing, the seller will be a willing seller within the definition of market value (see paras 30.1 to 30.4).

 180.5 While confirmed “forced sale” transactions would generally be excluded from consideration in a valuation, it can be difficult to verify that an arm’s length transaction in a market was a forced sale.

-commercial market outlook 2020-2039 by boeing